A Midsummer Meme's Dream: Investigating Market Manipulations in the Meme Coin Ecosystem: Related Work

-Pump and dump schemes represent one of the most prevalent manipulation strategies in cryptocurrency markets.
+Pump and dumps represent one of the most prevalent manipulations in cryptocurrency markets.
 These schemes involve inflating an asset's price through misleading statements and coordinated buying (the "pump"), followed by selling the overvalued assets (the "dump") once enough investors have been lured in~\cite{kamps2018moon}.
-Xu and Livshits~\cite{xu2019anatomy} developed detection mechanisms for pump and dump operations on cryptocurrency exchanges, identifying over 300 instances of such manipulations.
-Complementing this work, other studies~\cite{hamrick2019economics,la2023doge,la2020pump} found that pump announcements typically generated average returns of 65\% for organizers, mostly at the expense of unsuspecting investors.
-These works also examined the communication platforms used to coordinate such schemes, identifying Telegram and Discord as the main hubs, a finding also supported by Telegram-focused research~\cite{la2023sa,la2018pretending,la2023tgdataset}.
+Xu and Livshits~\cite{xu2019anatomy} developed detection mechanisms for pump and dumps, while other studies~\cite{hamrick2019economics,la2023doge,la2020pump} found that pump announcements typically generated average returns of 65\% for organizers, mostly at the expense of unsuspecting investors.
+These works also examined the communication platforms used to coordinate such schemes, identifying Telegram and Discord as the main hubs, a finding also supported by Telegram-focused research~\cite{la2023sa,la2018pretending,la2025tgdataset}.

 Lastly, rug pulls have become a harmful exit scam in decentralized finance (DeFi), where developers abandon projects after attracting investors.
 Zhou et al.~\cite{zhou2024stop} analyzed 201 rug pulls and developed tools to detect associated risks, while Cernera et al.~\cite{cernera2023ready} identified "1-day rug pulls" that generated \$240 million in profits, primarily on BNB Smart Chain.